rydmike/flex_color_scheme/README.md

 **Get Setup Source Code**
-The Themes Playground can now also generate the code needed for you to get the FlexColorScheme based theme you currently have defined as your active theme.
+The Themes Playground can now also generate the code needed for you to make the same FlexColorScheme based theme you currently see, in your own app.

 Using the **Get the code for this theme** feature, you can just copy and paste the current seen `FlexColorScheme` configuration from it, to your own